LuchoVera1/FinalProjectUnix/README.md

 ## Usage

-The user have a script (run_program.sh) with a menu to use easily the program.
+The user have a script (run_program.sh) to use easily the program.
 The user have a help menu using "./run_program.sh help" This script have several options to compile, clean and run the server and the client in different terminals windows